 - Return your keys to the Facilities Management Office, Holmes Hall 4

-The trash and recycling bags have been placed out in the hallways or entryways of your building to help you clean out your room for move out.
+Trash and recycling bags will be available in each hallway or entry beginning at the end of April to help you clean out your room for move out.
 Prior to your move out, you must remove all personal items and trash from your dorm room.
 Any student who does not remove all of the trash and/or personal items from his dorm room will be charged up to $150 for trash and $150 for personal items left in the room.

 - Trash and recycling bags will be available on the hallways/entryways until May 31st.

 - You may take as many bags as you need.

 - Trash bags are clear.

 - Recycling bags are clear with the blue recycling symbol on them.

 - Please make sure that you put your trash and recycling in the appropriate bag, so that the custodians do not have to comb through the garbage to separate trash from recycling.

 - When you have filled a trash bag and/or recycling bag, you may place it right outside your dorm door.
 The custodians will take these bags.

 - Please remember that you can donate most personal items at the dorm donation stations.

 Students will be charged fees for the following: